malindarathnayake/DigitalFoundations/docs/intro-course/hardware/index.md

 Modern computers are complex machines built from various components working together.
 Understanding the basic hardware components helps you:
 - Diagnose performance issues
 - Make informed upgrade decisions
-- Maintain your computer effectively
+- Understand how your devices process information
+- Troubleshoot common problems

+{% include callout.html type="important" title="Key Concept" content="While computers have many components, the CPU and RAM are the most critical for understanding how computers process and temporarily store information." %}

 ## Core Components

 ### 1. CPU (Central Processing Unit)
 The "brain" of the computer that:
-- Executes instructions
+- Executes instructions using the fetch-decode-execute cycle
-- Performs calculations
+- Performs calculations and logical operations
 - Coordinates other components
+- Operates at a specific clock speed (measured in GHz)
+- May have multiple cores for parallel processing

+{% include figure.html path="assets/Intro_course/images/CPU_Diagram.svg" class="img-fluid" alt="CPU Diagram" caption="Basic structure of a CPU showing the fetch-decode-execute cycle" %}

 [Learn more about CPU](cpu-basics){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 ### 2. RAM (Random Access Memory)
 The computer's "short-term memory" that:
-- Stores active programs
+- Stores active programs and current data
-- Holds current data
-- Enables quick access
+- Provides fast access compared to storage drives
+- Is volatile (contents are lost when power is off)
+- Has a specific capacity (measured in GB)
+- Affects how many programs can run simultaneously

+{% include figure.html path="assets/Intro_course/images/RAM_Diagram.svg" class="img-fluid" alt="RAM Diagram" caption="How RAM stores and retrieves data for active programs" %}

 [Learn more about RAM](ram-basics){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }